jbananak-jfrog/ReadME-ML/docs/AI Catalog/use-models/integrate-models-in-your-code.md

    <Image alt="modeldashboard.png" border={false} src="https://files.readme.io/d617d3968c9e7b6abb6eb1e36d0cee8c25fb9cce1bc822f7d7a8cbcada4b9f93-uuid-77f9b35c-94e6-6893-516a-e4b0f63f54cf.png" />

-   For details on how to read the dashboard to monitor and interpret the model's performance, refer to <Anchor label="Use the Model Dashboards" title="Use the Model Dashboards" href="/docs/use-the-model-dashboards">Use the Model Dashboards</Anchor>
+   For details on how to read the dashboard to monitor and interpret the model's performance, refer to [Use the Model Dashboards](/docs/use-the-model-dashboards)

    Note that the dashboard only shows data when there is traffic.